wilddeer/Sniffer/README.md

 Put it in your `<head>`, where you keep your Modernizr.

-Now you have this beautifull object in your global scope:
+Now you have this beautiful object in your global scope:

 	Sniffer = {
 		browser: {